-- Create a forum for drawing lessons learned during COVID (inner & community)

-- Cluster in cells for meeting & sharing & feed into collective body of the community

-- Consciously move away from the zoom online world
+- Create a forum for drawing lessons learned during COVID (inner & community) - Cluster in cells for meeting & sharing & feed into collective body of the community - Consciously move away from the zoom online world happy to respect the guidelines and be cautious.

-The UK is one of the most COVID impacted countries in the world with so many deaths.
-Personally, I am am happy to respect the guidelines and be cautious.
 However, I am curious how we will behave if there is another lockdown.
 How will the collective spiritual ethos of the Findhorn Ecovillage manifest in these unprecedented times?
 My hope is that as a community we review our experiences with open hearts and willingness to collectively become inspiring, respectful, creative and inclusive as we transverse into the 'new normal' and beyond.